prisma/prisma/README.md

 </Details>

-You can learn more about the Photon's API features on the [website](https://photonjs.prisma.io/) or in the [API reference](https://github.com/prisma/prisma2/blob/master/docs/photon/api.md).
+You can learn more about Prisma Client's API features on the [website](https://photonjs.prisma.io/) or in the [API reference](https://github.com/prisma/prisma2/blob/master/docs/photon/api.md).

-## The Photon.js workflow
+## The Prisma Client JS workflow

 ### 1. Configure data source